LeanerCloud/savings-estimator/README.md

 For your convenience, you can also use [AutoSpotting](AutoSpotting.io), our state of the art cost optimization engine for Spot.

-AutoSpotting is tightly integrated with this cost estimator, so you can apply this configuration with a single click, by tagging them as expected by AutoSpotting.
+AutoSpotting is tightly integrated with this cost savings estimator, so you can apply this configuration with a single click, by tagging your ASGs as expected by AutoSpotting.

 AutoSpotting allows you to adopt Spot instances with all the Spot best practices, recommended by AWS:
 -  wide diversification over multiple instance types